magnus-eriksson/supr-simpl/README.md

 # Supr Simpl

-> This theme is still in development and should not be used in production yet.
-You should wait until there is a tagged release.
+> This theme is still in development and should not be used in production.
+Wait until there is a tagged release.

 A small minimal theme for [Ghost](http://github.com/tryghost/ghost/).